chiroptical/declarative-programming-streams/README.md

   - Speaking: EN
   - Programming Languages: Haskell
   - Schedule: Streams announced on [Twitter](https://twitter.com/kerckhove_ts)

+##### Active

+The term "active" considers two components: frequency and consistency.
+The list should consider streamers with a good frequency (>=1 stream per month) but consistency is important for many folks.
+Look for schedules or links to a schedule for consistent streamers.

 ##### Contributing

 Streamers should be in alphabetical order by their Twitch ID.
 Streamers should be actively streaming on Twitch.